Origin of name:

 Carninje is named to honour the Carninje Balug People of the Wathaurong or Burrumbeet tribe.
 Their clan area is around Linton, west of Mt Buninyong.

 She was first seen on 30 November 2011 as a mature, breeding female koala.
+She appeared to be more than 3 years old, so she would have been born earlier than 2008.
 She was seen on a regular basis until January 2014, then disappeared for four years.

 Her daughter Moijerre stayed in her mother’s old home range until December 2014, then she disappeared as well.